-5. An Imputed Administrative Fee shall be charged by the City of Rapid City to every Tax Increment District for which a Project Plan is approved in the amount of \$20,000.
+- 5. An Imputed Administrative Fee shall be charged by the City of Rapid City to every Tax Increment District for which a Project Plan is approved in the amount of \$20,000.
 Such fee shall be paid to the City as a project cost from the tax increment fund balance in year five of the Tax Increment District.
 For an initial Tax Increment District application that includes phases an additional \$2,000 of Imputed Administrative Fee shall be paid to the City.
-Should subsequent amendment of a Tax Increment District result in a phased Project Plan an additional \$5,000 of Imputed Administrative Fee shall be paid to the City.
+Should subsequent amendment of a Tax Increment District result in a phased Project Plan an additional \$5,000 of Imputed Administrative Fee shall be paid to the City. - 6.
+Submission of the final costs certification shall be made to the Finance Office no later than 120 days after acceptance of the final project within the phase and receipt of warranty surety, if required.

-COUNCIL APPROVED December 2, 1991 COUNCIL AMENDED AND APPROVED March 21, 1994 COUNCIL AMENDED AND APPROVED April 18, 2005 COUNCIL AMENDED AND APPROVED March 20, 2006 COUNCIL AMENDED AND APPROVED May 5, 2006 COUNCIL AMENDED AND APPROVED April 7, 2008 COUNCIL AMENDED AND APPROVED December 15, 2008

-Tax Increment Financing Target Areas

-Downtown Development District
+COUNCIL APPROVED December 2, 1991

+COUNCIL AMENDED AND APPROVED March 21, 1994

+COUNCIL AMENDED AND APPROVED April 18, 2005

+COUNCIL AMENDED AND APPROVED March 20, 2006

+COUNCIL AMENDED AND APPROVED May 5, 2006

+COUNCIL AMENDED AND APPROVED April 7, 2008

+COUNCIL AMENDED AND APPROVED December 15, 2008

+COUNCIL AMENDED AND APPROVED December 6, 2010

+COUNCIL AMENDED AND APPROVED March 18, 2013